nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 | `Phone Interview` |
 | `Rejected` |

-To view the tips in the narrow Ui format, click the light bulb button on the application card.
-A window will appear displaying tips for the stage that the application is currently at.
+If WorkBook is in the [narrow layout](#responsive-ui-when-window-resizing), simply click on the light bulb icon to view the tips for that application.

 ![Click the Light Bulb](images/ClickLightBulb.png)

 ![Tips Window](images/TipsWindow.png)

-To view the tips in the wide Ui format, simple click and select the application you would like to view the tips for.
+To view the tips in the [wide layout](#responsive-ui-when-window-resizing), simple click and select the application you would like to view the tips for.
 The tips will appear in the right panel.

 ![Tips Panel](images/TipsPanel.png)